bat/bat/INSTALL.md

 the CPU.
 Manual control over the number of threads is achieved entirely by openMP means such as setting the environment variable `OMP_NUM_THREADS` before running an executable.

+The default version of clang does not implement openMP.

 ### Cuba